logo

 5 min read

-Facial eczema (FE) is a disease affecting cows, causing liver damage, skin irritation, production decrease, and sometimes death.
+Facial eczema (FE) is a disease affecting cows.
+It can cause liver damage, skin irritation, a decrease in production and sometimes death.
 It's caused by a toxin from a fungus in pasture.
-Signs of FE include milk production drop and skin reddening.
-Not all cows show clinical signs but might still have liver damage, reducing milk production by up to 50%.
-The fungus produces spores when grass minimum temperatures are above 12°C for two or three nights and humidity is high (usually January to May).
-You can prevent it using combinations of spore count monitoring in pasture, using zinc dosing, pasture spraying, or breeding for FE tolerance.
-For treatment, act quickly, using measures like moving affected cows to shade and removing pasture from their diet.
+Signs of FE can include a drop in milk production and skin reddening.
+Not all cows show clinical signs.
+You can prevent FE by using a combination of spore count monitoring in pasture, using correct zinc dosing, pasture spraying, or breeding for FE tolerance.
+Treat FE quickly, using measures like moving affected cows to shade and removing pasture from their diet.

 Facial eczema (FE) is a disease that causes liver damage, lowered production, skin irritation and peeling, and sometimes death.